 #9.
 The Amherst

-The Amherst is a three bedroom home which was built with cedar wood, helping it to blend in seamlessly with its surroundings.
+The Amherst is a three-bedroom home that was built with cedarwood, helping it to blend in seamlessly with its surroundings.

 With just under 2000 square feet of living space and another 200+ square feet of covered porch area, this home is ideal for a family or a couple who like entertaining guests.

-On the main floor is a foyer, family room, an open plan cathedral ceiling living space, the dining room and a kitchen.
+On the main floor are a foyer, family room, an open plan cathedral ceiling living space, the dining room, and a kitchen.

-The living room is overlooked by a balcony which leads to the three bedrooms on the upper floor.
+The living room is overlooked by a balcony that leads to the three bedrooms on the upper floor.

 #8.
 Plymouth Carriage House

-Barely recognizable as a post and beam home, the Plymouth Carriage House just goes to show that these homes don’t necessarily need to have all the logs and beams visible from the exterior.
+Barely recognizable as one of the post and beam homes, the Plymouth Carriage House just goes to show that these homes don’t necessarily need to have all the logs and beams visible from the exterior.

-Drawing inspiration from an old European Cottage, this home easily combines the old with the new, creating a luxurious mountain side sanctuary.
+Drawing inspiration from old European Cottages, this home easily combines the old with the new, creating a luxurious mountain side sanctuary.